If you want to import a JDM vehicle to Canada, you can follow this step-by-step guide.

 - Place a deposit with B-Pro Auto JDM Imports

 - Browse the auctions for your favourite JDM car (We’ll send you options daily as well, from Auctions & dealers)

-- We bid on your favourites until we win
+- We bid on your favourites until we successfully get one.

-- Pick it up at a port or ship overland to your location
+- We clear it through customs.
+Pick it up at a port or we will ship overland to your city!

 2. Browse the auctions